-A widely used method for obtaining this data is 'Industrial Vision'.
-This is a solid camera set-up which, through the right exposure, can process images.
-By taking a number of pictures, measurements and checks can be performed through image analysis.
-The power of this system lies in the image analysis software and the lighting used.
+A frequently used technique for obtaining these data is ‘Machine Vision’.
+A Machine Vision set-up consists of one or more cameras and one or more lamps.
+The cameras are used to create images (photos).
+By editing the obtained images, measurements and checks can be carried out.
+The strength lies in the image analysis software and the lighting used.
 The software determines what happens to the image.
-It determines, for example, whether a product has been manufactured to the desired specifications by comparing this image to an example.
-Lighting is important, because the object to be inspected must always be clearly displayed without it being affected by ambient lighting.
-Think of sunlight hitting an object at a specific time, for instance.
+For example, it determines whether a product has been produced as desired by comparing this image with an example.
+The lighting is important because the object to be inspected must always stand out clearly, without being influenced by ambient lighting.
+Think of sunlight that illuminates the object at a certain point in time.

-There are two types of cameras: smart cameras and industrial cameras.
-As the name suggests, the difference is in intelligence.
-Smart cameras have an integrated processor and memory containing the image processing software.
-The software is programmed externally (on a PC) and downloaded onto the camera.
-Because the software is integrated in the camera, you do not need an external PC.
-Smart cameras often have digital outputs for a correct/error message, or a communication protocol that communicates the measurement results.
-A disadvantage of this system is that the purchase price of a smart camera is often high because of the intelligence it contains.
+There are two groups of cameras: smart cameras (smart cams) and industrial cameras.
+As the name indicates, the difference lies in the intelligence of the software.
+The smart cams have a processor and memory on board on which the image processing software is located.
+The software is programmed externally (on a PC) and downloaded to the camera.
+Because the software is located on the camera, you no longer need an external PC.
+Often a smart cam has digital outputs available for example for a good/fault signal and a bus output for transmitting the measurement results.
+A disadvantage of this system is that the purchase price of a smart cam is often high.

-An industrial camera is the variant without integrated image processing software.
-The camera transmits direct images through a specific protocol and an external PC has to process these images.
-Because the software runs on a PC, this is often camera-independent.
-The vision library in the PC software is often more extensive than that on a smart camera.
-In addition, multiple cameras can be connected to the PC.
-The disadvantage of this system is that it requires a separate PC, but the advantage is that the average industrial camera is much cheaper than a smart camera.
+An industrial camera is the version without on-board image processing software.
+The camera does not process the images itself, but passes them on.
+An external PC must then process the images.
+Because the software runs on a PC, it is often independent of the brand of the camera.
+The vision library present in the software is often more extensive than that present on a smart cam.
+It is also possible to connect multiple cameras to the PC.
+The disadvantage of this system is that a separate PC is needed.
+An advantage is that the average industrial camera is cheaper than a smart cam.